Updated October 2013

 Newborn respiratory distress syndrome (RDS)

-Respiratory distress syndrome occurs commonly in immature babies because of a lack of surfactant.
+Respiratory distress syndrome occurs commonly in premature babies because their lungs are structurally immature and they lack of a substance called surfactant.
 Surfactant is a lubricant that is produced by the lungs and covers the inner lining of the breathing sacs.
 In large enough quantities, surfactant prevents the lungs from collapsing at the end of each breath.
 Without surfactant, it is hard for the baby to take in oxygen, and this can result in a range of serious health problems.

 To help prevent RDS, the team will put some surfactant into the baby's lungs in tiny quantities, through a tube that goes down the windpipe.
 After the treatment, they will keep a close eye on how well your baby is breathing and alter the support from whichever breathing machine is used as necessary.